ChicoState/ux-catalyst/README.md

 **Executive Summary**

-* !!!In a bullet-list, provide a summary that highlights...!!!
+* Created wireframes that shows how Catalyst works
-* !!!What you've done during this phase...!!!
+* Cognitive walkthrough methods using wireframes and personas
-* !!!and what the significance of it is...!!!
+* Findings of the cognitive walkthough
-* !!!as an executive would understand.!!!
+* Improvements on application based on the findings

 [Full phase II report](phaseII/)